gretkierewicz/dissertation/README.md

 - FIX - Forgot about proper filtering of modules nested into employees view
 - Update - url's routers commentary and minor update for Order's retrieve function parameter
+- Deleted OrderHyperlink class - not used
+- Created some comments for serializers and views
+- Changed Module list view to simple one

 To be done:

 - Create rest of methods for Orders view set
+- Update data send back after csv files upload
 - Implement additional models
 - Implement filters, sorting or search
 - Add commentary